 The First National Bank Of Middleburgh

-The First National Bank Of Middleburgh in Pennsylvania printed $982,780 dollars worth of national currency.
+The First National Bank Of Middleburgh in New York printed $936,980 dollars worth of national currency.
 That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1889 and stopped printing money in 1935, which equals a 47 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Middleburgh issued 9 different types and denominations of national currency.
+This national bank opened in 1880 and stopped printing money in 1935, which equals a 56 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Middleburgh issued 11 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Middleburgh was located in Snyder County.
-It was assigned charter number 4156.
+For the record, The First National Bank Of Middleburgh was located in Schoharie County.
+It was assigned charter number 2487.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Middleburgh printed 3,154 sheets of $10 1882 brown back national bank notes.
-That it is not an exceptionally low number of sheets.
-However, you have to remember that we are talking about bank notes printed before 1902.
-Even a large print number could have a very low survival rate.
+The First National Bank Of Middleburgh printed 2,350 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back